AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

    ![Commerce Admin view with Experience Cloud integration enabled](./assets/admin-uex-commerceadmin-view.png){width="600" zoomable="yes"}

-   Try out the [options available in the header](admin-unified-experience-integration-overview.md#access-experience-cloud-resources-from-the-commerce-admin) to open the Help Center, switch to another Experience Cloud application or back to [!UICONTROL Experience Cloud Home].
+   Try out the [options available in the header](admin-unified-experience-integration-overview.md#access-experience-cloud-resources-from-the-commerce-admin) to open the Help Center, switch to another Experience Cloud application, or go back to [!UICONTROL Experience Cloud Home].